The-Nebula-Developers/TechTrove-USB-Repair-ToolKit/README.md

 # Need help?

-You may email thenebuladevs@gmail.com, or join our Discord Sever: https://discord.gg/eJjArk3grp
+You may email support@nebuladevs.tech, or join our Discord Sever: https://discord.gg/eJjArk3grp